sghpjuikit/player/app/speech-recognition-whisper/README.md

 ### Wake word
 Can be configured with a script argument.
-Experiment and pick word that you like, but is also easy to detect.
+Experiment and pick word/s that you like, but use words that are easy to detect with the Stt.

 ### Output format
 This script prints: